DavideMontersino/iCoolScrapped/README.md

 # Foundation Compass Template

-The easiest way to get started with Foundation + Compass.
+The easiest way to get started with Foundation + Compass...

 ## Requirements